-Shipping container homes are suitable for nearly all climates providing you thoroughly prepare your containers.
+Shipping container buildings are suitable for nearly all climates providing you thoroughly prepare your containers.
 Today we are going to look at how to prepare your containers to be suitable in both hot and cold climates.

 Shipping Container Homes in Hot Climates

-This section is going to focus on how to design your shipping container to be suitable in hot climates.
+Here we will focus on how to design your shipping container to be suitable in hot climates.

 The best way to keep your shipping container home cool is to not let the heat into your home in the first place.

-One of the most effective ways I’ve found to do this is to keep the majority of your house in the shade.
+One of the most effective ways to do this is to keep the majority of your house in the shade.
 This stops sunlight shining directly onto your containers which would increase the temperature inside your home.

-The Northern Catalpa grows an incredibly thick canopy of leaves- this really helps to reflect the sunlight away from your containers.
+The Northern Catalpa grows an incredibly thick canopy of leaves.
+This really helps to reflect the sunlight away from your containers.

 Ventilating Shipping Container for Hot Climates